alshedivat/al-folio/_posts/2021-02-23-booleabayes3.md

 ---
-layout: page-fullwidth
+layout: post
-breadcrumb: true

-title:  "BooleaBayes Part 3: Using data to build a network for Small Cell Lung Cancer"
+title:  BooleaBayes Part 3- Using data to build a network for Small Cell Lung Cancer
-teaser: "We begin to look at how BooleaBayes, the computational tool developed in the Quaranta lab by David Wooten, PhD and me, can be applied to Small Cell Lung Cancer Data."
+description: We begin to look at how BooleaBayes, the computational tool developed in the Quaranta lab by David Wooten, PhD and me, can be applied to Small Cell Lung Cancer Data.
+date: 2021-02-23
-categories:
+categories: booleabayes
-    - projects
-tags:
-    - projects
-    - code
+tags: projects code
-    - networks
-    - booleabayes
-# header:
-    # image_fullwidth: "header_12.jpg"
-permalink: "/projects/booleabayes/3/"
 ---

 We've talked about why we care about transcription factor networks.
 We've talked about what the structure and rules of a network might look like.
 In this post, we'll talk a little more specifically about how we can use high-dimensional data from sequencing experiments to determine the structure and rules of a network.